asanaullah/coldpress/README.md

-## Motivation: Performance Tuning
+## Motivation
-#### Challenge
-While the democratization of AI has made powerful models accessible to a broad audience, the deep systems expertise required to execute these workloads efficiently remains concentrated within a small group of engineers.
-Optimizing AI workloads demands a holistic approach where every layer of the technology stack, as shown in the diagram below, presents a unique opportunity to eliminate bottlenecks and maximize performance.
+While the widespread adoption of AI has made powerful models accessible to a broad audience, the deep systems expertise required to execute these workloads efficiently remains concentrated within a small group of engineers.
+Optimizing AI workloads demands a holistic approach where every layer of the technology stack, as shown in the diagram below, presents a unique opportunity to improve outcomes.
+This outcome could be one or more objectives such as maximum throughput, minimized latency, or energy efficiency.

-- **Model & Workload:** At the very top, tuning involves adjusting hyperparameters, quantization levels (e.g., FP16 vs. INT8), and input configurations such as batch sizes, sequence lengths, and concurrency limits to maximize hardware utilization without exhausting memory.
+- **Model & Workload:** At the very top, optimization involves adjusting hyperparameters, quantization levels (e.g., FP16 vs. INT8), and input configurations such as batch sizes, sequence lengths, and concurrency limits to maximize hardware utilization without exhausting memory.

-- **Framework & Libraries:** The serving frameworks (like vLLM) and underlying libraries (cuBLAS, NCCL) must be tuned for specific parallelism strategies (tensor vs. pipeline parallel) and memory management (e.g., Key-Value cache allocation) to ensure efficient execution on the accelerators.
+- **Framework & Libraries:** The serving frameworks (like vLLM) and underlying libraries (cuBLAS, NCCL) must be configured for specific parallelism strategies (tensor vs. pipeline parallel) and memory management (e.g., Key-Value cache allocation) to ensure efficient execution on the accelerators.

 - **Runtime & OS:** The runtime environment, whether Kubernetes or bare metal, requires precise resource allocation, including CPU core pinning and NUMA-aware scheduling, to reduce latency.
 Operating system tuning often involves adjusting kernel parameters, enabling hugepages, and isolating cores to prevent context-switching overhead.

-- **Hardware & Interconnects:** At the infrastructure level, performance relies on the physical topology.
+- **Hardware & Interconnects:** At the infrastructure level, the physical topology has to be efficiently utilized.
 This includes ensuring GPUs are paired with the closest NUMA-local NICs to minimize PCIe traversal distance, tuning NIC settings (like MTU and ring buffers) for maximum bandwidth, and configuring switch-level QoS to handle bursty RDMA traffic effectively.

 ```bash
 +-------------------------+------------------------------+